Moonwalking with Einstein by Joshua Foer

 Since most readers of this website are probably searching for information on memory techniques, I’ve listed a few samples of the memory tips from the book below.
 The book isn’t a “how-to” manual, but there were many interesting techniques mentioned in passing:

-Using body parts as loci on a large scale:
+Using body parts as memory palace locations on a large scale:

 Dr. Yip Swee Chooi, the effervescent Malaysian memory champ, used his own body parts as loci to help him memorize the entire 56,000-word, 1,774-page Oxford Chinese-English dictionary.